 So you’re faced with the paradox of never having anything to wear, all while battling an overflowing wardrobe that somehow continues to snowball in defiance of the fact that you haven’t been shopping in six months.
 It’s the dreaded ‘mound’: the ill-fitting, ill-advised fashion of yesteryear you can barely remember liking, let alone buying.
 It’s a familiar scene for a lot of us.

 It’s time for a wardrobe purge.
 But what to do with the piles of newly-orphaned clothing?

 If you’re anything like the average consumer, you’ll probably donate it to one of the thousands of clothing bins or charity shops across the globe.
 But is this really the most sustainable option, or could your generosity be doing more harm than good?

 The golden rule of clothing donation is this: if items aren’t fit for you wear, they’re often not fit for anyone else.
 Charity stores have massive problems with receiving soiled, torn, or otherwise unsuitable textiles that can’t be sold or given away.
 In some cases, charities are even forced to spend money sorting and disposing of this material, of which an estimated 25% goes directly to landfill.
-An additional 40-50% is exported into the problematic global second hand clothing trade, where it swamps the local textile market of countries such as Pakistan and Malaysia.
+An additional 40-50% is exported into the problematic global second hand clothing trade, where it swamps the local textile market of countries such as Ghana.
 Exported textile donations even end up being buried or burned in such countries.